anefischer/udacity/README.md

 ### MLE: Machine Learning Engineer (nd009-ent)
-Recommended time: 3 months, Level: Intermediate
+Recommended time: 3 months, Level: Intermediate PREREQUISITES
+* Intermediate Python & Machine Learning Algorithms

-The Machine Learning Nanodegree program teaches a variety of techniques for modeling real-world data that can be used as standalone products or as part of an end-to-end AI system.
+* The Machine Learning Nanodegree program teaches a variety of techniques for modeling real-world data that can be used as standalone products or as part of an end-to-end AI system.

+Learn advanced machine learning techniques and algorithms -- including how to package and deploy your models to a production environment.

 #### Projects
 * Deploy a Sentiment Analysis Model (Machine Learning in Production)